Contributing to efficient implementation of EU law

 What are the objectives?

-- offering the refined method to all Commission services drafting new legislation.
+- Offer a service based on the mature method to all Commission services preparing or evaluating new legislation;

 What are the benefits?